meuter/citizenshell/README.md

 - all commands are logged on stdout prefixed by a `$` and colored in cyan with `termcolor`
 - all characters produced on stdout are logged to stdout
 - all characters produced on stdout are logged to stderr and colored in red with `termcolor`
-- all out of band message are logged to stdout and colored in yello with `termcolor`
+- all out of band messages are logged to stdout prefixed with `>` and colored in yello with `termcolor`

 For example: